-I have been drawing and painting as long as I can remember.
-I was fortunate to begin formal art study with avian artist Florence Guise, and to continue with her twin brother, renowned seascape artist Charles Vickery, for a total of ten years in their curious, quirky and inspirational studio in LaGrange, Illinois.
+I have been drawing and painting for as long as I can remember.
+I was fortunate to begin formal art study with avian artist Florence Guise and to continue with her twin brother, renowned seascape artist Charles Vickery, for a total of ten years in their curious, quirky, and inspirational studio in LaGrange, Illinois.
 Later I received additional training at the American Academy of Art in Chicago.
-Living just outside of Chicago afforded me regular exposure to many great local artists as well as the Art Institute’s brilliant and varied collections.
-Happily in 1987 I relocated to North Georgia where beauty and inspiration abound.
-At this point in my life, painting and art are inextricably woven throughout everything I do and are constantly in my thoughts, with potential paintings all around me.
+Living outside of Chicago afforded me regular exposure to many great local artists and the Art Institute’s brilliant and varied collections.
+Happily, in 1987 I relocated to North Georgia where beauty and inspiration abound.
+At this point in my life, painting, and art are inextricably woven throughout everything I do and are constantly in my thoughts, with potential paintings all around me.

-My artistic goal is to portray the beauty observed in the everyday world, and to communicate impressions and sentiments to others.
+My artistic goal is to portray the beauty observed in the everyday world and to communicate impressions and sentiments to others.
 Each piece of art is a personal visual account of sights and experiences that have touched my sensibility.
-Using memories, sketches and photographs from travels as inspiration and reference, the composition of a painting is developed – rearranging things in interesting and sometimes unexpected ways.
+Using memories, sketches, and photographs from travels as inspiration and reference, the composition of a painting is developed – rearranging things in exciting and sometimes unexpected ways.

-Method used varies depending on subject matter.
+The method used varies depending on the subject matter.
 For figures, an “under-painting” or sketch of the figure in sepia is rendered to establish tonality before applying a series of transparent glazes of color.
 For most other subjects and scenes paint colors are applied directly without a preliminary under-painting, known as alla prima.

 Favorite subjects are the fascinating and familiar human figure, majestic and powerful horses, resplendent and sometimes humorous birds, and ever-changing water and nature.
 The work is pure optimism and nostalgic fondness for simple and joyful motifs and a great appreciation for truly representing the essence of a thing, all of which contribute to a realistic, expressive, and vivid style.